When you lose weight, your body fights back.

 It also contains actionable tips on how to break through the plateau and get things moving again.

-If you think you are experiencing a weight loss plateau, then you may not need to freak out just yet.
+If you think you are experiencing a weight loss plateau, you shouldn’t fret just yet.

 This is a good thing, as what you really want to lose is body fat, not just weight.

 It is a good idea to use something other than the scale to gauge your progress.
-For example, measure your waist circumference and get your body fat percentage measured once per month.
+For example, measure your waist circumference and body fat percentage once per month.

 Also, how well your clothes fit and how you look in the mirror can be very telling.

-Unless your weight has been stuck at the same point for at least 1-2 weeks, then you probably don't need to worry about anything.
+Unless your weight has been stuck at the same point for more than 1–2 weeks, you probably don't need to worry about anything.

 Protein is the single most important nutrient for losing weight.